buttermilk-crypto/tweetPepper/README.md

 The block is of type -S, for signature.

 The CreatedOn date/time is encoded in full ISO 8601 format.

 The DigestAlgorithm is currently one of CubeHash-224, CubeHash-256, CubeHash-384, or CubeHash-512.

 The SignedWith field indicates the signing key's block name.
-Note that it does not include the block type.
+Note that it does not include the block type as keys have several possible types.

 The SignedBy field is in this implementation the Twitter handle of the secret keeper for the signing key.

 The "s" field contains the signature bytes themselves in Base64url encoded format.

 The DataRefs field is a list of the signed items in digest order.
-The items are in a distinguished form: the full UUID and block type of the block the item is in, plus the key for the value.
-However, if the next item in the list is from the same block, then the item is allowed to take the short form <dot><key>.
+The items are in a distinguished form: the full UUID and block type of the block the item is in, a colon, then the key for the value.
+If the next item in the list is from the same block, then the item is allowed to take the short form of <dot><key>.

 To create a signature block, use an instance of the TweetPepperSigner class.
 First make some blocks to sign: